scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added ability to Print to scripting.
     -   Attempt to fix the fact that windows doesn't recognize my monospaced ttf fonts as monospace.
-    -   FontForge could be confused by strange values of Ascent in the hhea table
+    -   websharpstudios could be confused by strange values of Ascent in the hhea table
     -   Added a Round to Int option to the transform dialogs
     -   Added ability to change the em-size (and rescale the font) to